umarasif/rgbd_segmentation/README.md

-# 3D Segmentation Software
+# RGBD Segmentation Software
-A GUI-based tool to segment RGB-D images.
+This software performs segmentation of RGBD images (an RGB image and a registered depth image).

 This software is built upon the following research work.